 The Asus ROG Azoth allows you to dip your toes into customization, which is something you won't get from a lot of gaming keyboards.
 But, that isn't the only thing that makes this 75% keyboard a shoo-in if you're looking for a more compact option.
 It doesn't sacrifice functionality, with dedicated arrow keys so that you don't have to use an Fn shortcut to navigate.

 More importantly, it felt responsive, pleasant, and satisfying to use, whether we were typing our emails and articles or playing top titles.
 That's thanks to its custom ROG NX switches, which, by the way, are extremely fast and aren't too loud so you can button-mash away without annoying anyone.

 Sadly, it's extremely pricey, and there are no dedicated macro buttons.
 But it is programmable and has an OLED screen thrown in, which does add to its value.

 Even if you're getting one of the best gaming keyboards, it can be hard to swallow a high price tag on a gaming keyboard, and it gets even harder when it's as small as the Razer Huntsman V2 TKL.
 But, what you're missing in extra features that a full-sized keyboard might offer, you gain in reliability and speed.

-Read the full review: HyperX Alloy Origins 60
+Read our full HyperX Alloy Origins 60 review

 Do gaming keyboards make a difference?